 What Is Digital Marketing?

 Digital marketing is a blanket term that encompasses all forms of marketing activities done over digital channels.
 This includes computers, mobile phones, and other electronic devices.

-The term is most often used to refer to online marketing efforts such as email marketing, mobile marketing, content marketing, blog post, search engine optimization (SEO), and social media marketing.
+The term is most often used to refer to online marketing efforts such as email marketing, mobile marketing, content marketing, blog posting, search engine optimization (SEO), and social media marketing.
 But most marketers don’t know that digital marketing also extends to non-internet mediums like SMS/text messages, television, and even radio.

 Compared to other forms of marketing, digital marketing channels emphasize the value of dialogue, whether that’s between the brand and customer or a group of customers.
 And with over 3.6 billion active internet users around the world, it offers businesses a great way to connect with more potential consumers than ever before.